Hello, Awkward Readers, it’s gonna be a long, weird one.

 - Free space for The Unbearable Whiteness And Thinness of who gets to be a high-profile, public trans or non-binary person and real, legitimate intra-community frictions and grievances around race, micro-aggressions, safety, visibility, representation, and money.

 On Monday, Rae and I talked on the phone.
 I ran everything in the above list by them, they apologized for putting me/the site/you in this position, and they did their best to address those concerns with me, and we figured out what to do about it with respect to this site.
+They have prepared a public statement addressing many of the concerns that you can read here.

 The decision of what content appears on this website and who writes it is mine to solve, and here is how I am going to solve it: